The 48 Laws of Power: Popularity

 The 48 Laws of Power has sold over 1.2 million copies in the United States and has been translated into 24 languages.
 Fast Company called the book a "mega cult classic", and the Los Angeles Times noted that The 48 Laws of Power turned Greene into a "cult hero with the hip-hop set, Hollywood elite and prison inmates alike".

 The book has been reported to be much requested in American prison libraries.
 Rapper 50 Cent stated that he related to the book "immediately", and approached Greene with the prospect of a potential collaboration, which would later become The 50th Law, another New York Times bestseller.
 Busta Rhymes and Derrius Jackson used The 48 Laws of Power to deal with problematic movie producers.
-The 48 Laws of Power has also been mentioned in songs by UGK, Jay-Z (Primetime), Kanye West, Central Cee, MF DOOM, and Drake.
+The 48 Laws of Power has also been mentioned in songs by UGK, Jay-Z (Primetime), Kanye West, Central Cee, MF Doom, and Drake.
 Dov Charney, founder and former CEO of American Apparel who would be terminated by that company in 2014, frequently quoted the laws during board meetings, has given friends and employees copies of the book, and appointed Greene to the board of the now defunct American Apparel.
 Greene claimed that Cuban President Fidel Castro has also read the book.
 The book has been banned by several US prisons.

 The 48 Laws of Power has been referenced or bought by 50 Cent, Jay-Z, Busta Rhymes, Michael Jackson (who wrote in the margins), Courtney Love (who was photographed carrying it on the way to court when facing a drug charge) and Will Smith.
+The 48 Laws of Power has also had a major influence on various music producers, such as DJ Premier and Calvin Harris, both of whom have tattoos inspired by Robert Greene’s book.

 In response to the popular reputation of his work as an unethical book, Greene himself responded by saying that he "could count maybe four or five laws that are overtly manipulative" and there are "44 others that are not manipulative at all".
 He then continues by saying that people cherry pick the "chapters that are most egregious".

 Greene has also stated that he takes most of his own laws "with a healthy pinch of salt," saying, "When I say 'Crush your enemy,' I don’t literally mean it. […] I’m talking about the way large companies deal with each other, for example in technology it’s a dog-eat-dog environment.
 These laws are not for Joe Schmo who’s got a colleague he doesn’t like."